What to Consider before Buying a Rug Online or Instore

 - They can help define various functional spaces in your rooms.

-- They add warmth and insulation to any room so helping reduce energy costs.
+- They add warmth and insulation to any room which can help reduce energy costs.

-- They’re versatile as you can move them around as needed to change the look and feel of a space.
+- They are versatile as you can move them around as needed to change the look and feel of a space.

 Types of Rug Fibers

 Did you know that there is a significant difference between the types of fibers rugs are made from?
 There are many different colours, sizes and quality of rugs and runners available in both synthetic and natural materials.
 Keeping the kind of fiber in mind can help determine the perfect rug for you, and as such we have included below some of the differences between these material types so that you can make an informed decision!

 When referring to a natural fiber material, this generally means that it is a fiber that has come from a plant or an animal.
 These kinds of materials are usually a bit more expensive, and can include rugs such as cow-hides, wool and sisal.
 Generally, these kinds of rugs are hand-made rather than machine-woven, but there are some exceptions.
 These kinds of products unfortunately rarely come in runners, but we recommend you ask your sales representative if you are unsure.
 We will include some descriptions of the most common kind of natural fibers in this section.

 - Sisal/Jute Natural Fiber Round Floor Rug (pictured)